ndf-dw/ansible-role-solr/README.md

 By default, this role will manage the `solr` service, ensuring it is enabled at system boot and is running.
 You can ensure Solr is stopped by setting `solr_service_state: stopped`, or you can disable this role's management of the `solr` service entirely by setting `solr_service_manage: false`.
 You may also want to set `solr_restart_handler_enabled: false` (documented later) in this case.

+    solr_service_wait_after_start: 5

+By default this role will wait 5 secondes before configuring cores to ensure that http call to get list of solr call can be answered.
+You can wait an other amount of seconds by setting `solr_service_wait_after_start: '10'` depending of the speed of your system.

     solr_install_dir: /opt
     solr_install_path: /opt/solr